 Gig of the Year: PUP @ Hillside Festival

 When you see as many bands a year as a music journalist does, determining the best performance you’ve seen through nearly 365 days is usually a challenge.
 In this case, it really wasn’t.
-When PUP rolled into Guelph, Ontario’s Hillside Festival in July, they pup-turkey-2014came, they kicked, and they conquered.
+When PUP rolled into Guelph, Ontario’s Hillside Festival in July, they came, they kicked, and they conquered.

 As the sky began to darken, the Toronto punk rockers rolled their gear into the big white tent they were set to play, as a cross section of kids and curious adults alike crammed toward the stage.
 Those a little too uncertain about what life would be like on the grass, took to patio tables to brace themselves for the impending madness.